Release muscle stiffness

 Possible causes of muscle hardening

 Muscle hardening can be caused by a variety of factors, ranging from physical strain to emotional stressors.
-Basically, however, there must be a trigger that causes the muscles to overexert themselves and ultimately harden if the strain persists.
-One possible cause is physical overload or overexertion.
+Basically, however, there must be a trigger that causes the muscles to overexert themselves and ultimately harden if the strain is sustained.
+One possible cause is Physical overload or overexertion.
 This is particularly the case with frequently repeated movements in which the same muscle is strained over and over again.
-However, this does not necessarily have to be sport - poor posture or incorrect positioning can also cause a muscle to become overloaded.
+However, this does not necessarily have to be sport - poor posture or incorrect posture can also cause a muscle to become overloaded.
 Think, for example, of sitting for long periods of time in office jobs, which often rounds the back too much and thus places incorrect strain on the back muscles.

 Stress & other triggers